 Sr. Cindy – 814.266.9718 x301

-About us: Lectors proclaim the Old and New Testament readings, and in the absence of a deacon, the General Intercessions at Mass.
-The Church teaches that our Lord Jesus Christ is present 1) in the assembled community; 2) in the proclamation of the Word; 3) in the sacrament of the Most Holy Eucharist.
-Because of this, the ministry of Lector is important and essential.
+About us: Readers proclaim the Old and New Testament readings, and in the absence of a deacon, the Universal Prayer (General Intercessions) at Mass and other liturgical functions (Forty Hours, Evening Prayer, and others).
+The Church teaches that our Lord Jesus Christ is present in the assembled community; in the proclamation of the Word; and in the sacrament of the Most Holy Eucharist.
+Because of this, the ministry of Reader is important and essential.

 Joseph Gaunt – 814.241.1923

 Cantors—lead the assembly in sung prayer, particularly the responsorial psalm.
-High school juniors and senior, and adults are welcome.
+High school juniors and seniors, and adults are welcome.
 An audition is required.

 Adult Bell Choir—rehearses 7:00-8:00 p.m.
 Sundays and plays for major holidays and special events.
 Members are junior high school and up.
 Music reading is not required but is helpful.